davecarr1024/irata/status.md

 ## 🧪 Testing

 - Test suite now includes:
-  - Standalone HDL component tests (with more coming)
+  - Standalone HDL component tests (including fakes)
-  - Control line behavior
+  - `ComponentDecl` and `BusDecl` verification logic
   - DSL microcode execution
   - Instruction encoder validation
   - Controller ROM decoding
+- Fake components allow testing HDL logic without full sim integration
+- Tests ensure structural correctness and fail loudly on mismatch or misuse

 ---

 ## 🏗️ Actively In Progress

+- ✅ Finalizing HDL `verify()` unit tests for core components
 - 🔥 Removing the legacy `hdl.hpp` and updating all includes to new modular headers
-- ✅ Finalizing HDL `verify()` unit tests for core components
 - 🔁 Refactoring sim-side `Control` and `Register` to use mixin-style structure like the HDL
 - 🧱 Adding `CPU` and `Irata` shell components to the sim side
 - 🔎 Adding `type()` overrides to all sim components to support HDL-based verification